Australian singles chart peaks beyond the top 100: A journey through flop.

 Weeks on chart: 2 weeks

-Another track I'd never heard before, though I was familiar with Shane via his massive hit with Goanna, 1982's "Solid Rock", and the handful of minor top 50 hits he had locally in 1990-1991.
+Another track I'd never heard before, though I was familiar with Shane via his massive hit with Goanna, 1982's "Solid Rock" (number 3 for 5 weeks in December 1982-January 1983), and the handful of minor top 50 hits he had locally in 1990-1991.
 This release appears to have been his first solo single, and was the title track of his Back to the Track (number 111, March 1989) album.

 American r&b singer Alexander O'Neal's recording career almost began in 1980 as a member of The Time, a band that would be signed under a clause in Prince's recording contract with Warner Brothers Records.
 However, Alex was replaced by Morris Day following a dispute with the purple one.